tidepool-org/clinic/README.md

 # Clinic Service
 ### Overview

-The Clinic Service manages Clinics and there relationships between patients and clinicians.
+The Clinic Service manages Clinics and their patients and clinicians.

 Server stubs and client library are generated from JSON Open Schema specification.
 We store the schema files in https://github.com/tidepool-org/TidepoolApi as yaml files.